SingularityIndonesia/AndroidCodebase/README.md

 We recomend you to use the MVVM+MVI together with State Automation Pattern like the example [here](app/src/main/java/com/singularity_code/singularitycodebase/ui/activity/providerdemo/ProviderDemoViewModel.kt), to reduce code diversity and eliminate side effects.
 By following that pattern you will no longer need to fight with spagetty flow and overlapping side effects.
 This pattern is exclusively being part of this codebase design.
-But be ware that MVI can be pretty slow in big data processing and in case you need more speed we recommend you to use pure but limitted MVVM pattern.
+But be ware that MVI can be pretty slow in big data processing and in case you need more speed we recommend you to use pure but limitted MVVM patter

 # Author
 [Stefanus Ayudha](https://github.com/stefanusayudha)

+# Keep It Simple Stupid